AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: 120 feet
 **Components:**   :: S, M (a pinch of confetti) **Duration:**     :: Concentration, up to 1 minute
 You create a twisting pattern of colors in a 30-foot Cube within range.
 The pattern appears for a moment and vanishes.
-Each creature in the area who can see the pattern must succeed on a Wisdom Saving Throw or have the Charmed condition for the duration.
-While Charmed, the creature has the Incapacitated condition and a Speed of 0.
+Each creature in the area who can see the pattern must succeed on a Wisdom Saving Throw or have the Charmed Condition for the duration.
+While Charmed, the creature has the Incapacitated Condition and a Speed of 0.

 An affected creature can repeat this Saving Throw at the end of each of its turns, ending the effect on a success.
 The spell also ends for an affected creature if it takes any damage or if someone else uses an action to shake the creature out of its stupor.